DaveJ61/pyonewireweather/README.md

 # pyonewireweather
-Attempt at one wire weather station using python
+My attempt at a one-wire weather station using python and hopefully including a django web app.